tottaka/LockedBitmap/README.md

 # LockedBitmap
  Simple, direct access to .NET System.Drawing.Bitmap.
 Only works with 24 bit RGB pixel format

+# License
-Public domain, do whatever you want with it
+Public domain, do whatever you want with it..